apache/pekko/docs/src/main/paradox/stream/operators/Source/asSubscriber.md

 rows.

 Note that since the database is queried for each materialization, the `rowSource` can be safely re-used.
-Because both the database driver and Akka Streams support [Reactive Streams](https://www.reactive-streams.org/), backpressure is applied throughout the stream, preventing us from running out of memory when the database rows are consumed slower than they are produced by the database.
+Because both the database driver and Pekko Streams support [Reactive Streams](https://www.reactive-streams.org/), backpressure is applied throughout the stream, preventing us from running out of memory when the database rows are consumed slower than they are produced by the database.